MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/regex-operator.md

 ---
-title: The case-sensitive regex string operator - Azure Data Explorer
+title: The case-sensitive match regex string operator - Azure Data Explorer
-description: This article describes the case-sensitive regex string operator in Azure Data Explorer.
+description: This article describes the case-sensitive match regex string operator in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/02/2021
+ms.date: 10/01/2021
 ms.localizationpriority: high
 ---
-# regex operator
+# match regex operator

 Filters a record set based on a case-sensitive regex value.

 For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 ## Performance tips

+> [!NOTE]
+> Performance depends on the type of search and the structure of the data.

 For best practices, see [Query best practices](best-practices.md).